TimCares/MasterThesis/docs/thesis/background/transformer.typ

 (or vice versa) further apart.
 To quantify the similarity between two representations, a distance metric is used, e.g. cosine similarity.
 The loss function is usually the contrastive loss, and its implementation for vision-language models will be introduced in @vision_language_contrast.
-An illustration of a multimodal model is provided in @multimodal_model_abstract, concrete examples will be introduced in @related_work.

 #figure(
   image(
   width: 75%,
-  "../figures/multimodal_model_abstract.png"),
+  "../figures/multimodal_model.png"),
-  caption: [An abstract representation of a vision-language model.
-Image and text are first passed through unimodal, modality-specific, models (encoders), and then through a multimodal encoder that maps the modality-specific representations into a common representation space.
+  caption: [An abstract illustration of a vision-language model.
+Image and text are first passed through unimodal Transformer encoders, the cls tokens are extracted, and passed seperately into the MLP that maps the modality-specific representations into a common representation space.
   A contrastive loss ensures the alignment and repulsion of similar and dissimilar concepts, respectively.
 We indicate this through purple arrows.],
-) <multimodal_model_abstract>
+) <multimodal_model>

 When it comes to the actual implementation of multimodal models, Transformers are a very suitable choice, as they can be used for both vision and language, and even other modalities not covered in this work, like audio.
 Furthermore, both the language and vision
-Transformer require their input to be a sequence of embeddings, which makes alignment more straightforward: For each unimodal encoder of a multimodal (vision-language) model one distinct Transformer can be used, and the output of a unimodal encoder, which is the respective cls token ($mono(["I_CLS"])$ or $mono(["T_CLS"])$) can then be passed to a shared encoder, which can be implemented as a simple feed-forward network.
-The output of the shared encoder is then the aligned representation of the image and text, which can be used for downstream tasks.
+Transformer require their input to be a sequence of embeddings, which makes alignment more straightforward: For each unimodal encoder of a multimodal (vision-language) model one distinct Transformer can be used, and the output of a unimodal encoder, which is the respective cls token ($mono(["I_CLS"])$ or $mono(["T_CLS"])$) can then be passed (seperately) to a shared encoder, which can be implemented as a simple multi-layer MLP (feed forward).
+The output of the shared encoder is then still _one_ representation for the image, and _one_ for the text.
+However, both represenations will be close to each other under cosine similarity, which is useful for multimodal tasks like image-text retrieval, introduced in @image_text_retrieval.
+An abstract illustration of a vision-language model with Transformer encoders and a shared encoder MLP is shown in @multimodal_model.